 Cues come with hard, soft or medium tips. generally speaking, sort tips help apply more english while hard tips help with more power.
 If you’re starting, go for a cue with a medium tip.

-You want to visually inspect the tip, ensure it has a dome shape without any mushrooms or splits.
+You want to visually inspect the tip, and ensure it has a dome shape without any mushrooms or splits.
 The tip shouldn’t be too tightly compacted as this will hinder its ability to hold chalk and cause more miscues.

 So, there you are; we have listed all the effective techniques you can use for checking out if your pool cue is straight or not.
 Always ensure that your shaft is without any warps or bends before you go on to play pool snooker or billiards.